Chapter 13

 "There behind that big cross, sir"

-Context: Directing Ibarra to where his father's grave should be
+Context: Guiding Ibarra to his father's grave

 In Today's Words: